whoop/whoop.github.io/_posts/2015-11-11-google-maps-javascript-api-on-rails.markdown

 ---
-published: false
+published: true
 title: Google Maps Javascript API, on Rails
 layout: post
-tags: [javascript, google-maps, richmarker]
+tags: [javascript, google-maps-api, google-maps, rails, ruby-on-rails, turbolinks]
+categories: [guides, javascript, rails, ruby-on-rails]
 ---
 This is a guide to using Google Maps Javascript API on Rails 4.2.4, with Turbolinks enabled.
 Initially, when I simply included the Google Maps script inside the `<head>` tag, I kept getting this error: